dharmeshkakadia/dharmeshkakadia-2.github.io/_drafts/presto-hdinsight.md

 title: Presto on HDInsight
 published: true
 ---
-How to run Presto on HDInsight
-If you are familiar with presto and want to

-WASB support.

-Presto logo + HDInsight logo
+This article will explain presto internals and how to install presto on [Azure HDInsight](https://azure.microsoft.com/en-us/services/hdinsight/).
+If you are familiar with presto, you can [jump in directly](#installing-presto-on-hdinsight).

 # What is Presto?
-Presto is a distributed SQL query engine for big data.
+[Presto](https://prestodb.io/) is a **fast** distributed SQL query engine for big data.
+Presto is suitable for interactive querying of petabytes of data.
-Its known for being fast

-It supports querying data in wide range of format including Parquet, ORC, Text, RCFile and so on.
-The presto
+# Who is using Presto?
+Presto started out at Facebook and has become key piece in the data infrastructure of many organizations.
+Some of the prominent names who use presto are:
+- Netflix
+- Airbnb
+- Dropbox
+- LinkedIn
+- Uber
+- NASDAQ
+- Walmart
+- Alibaba
+- ... [many more](https://github.com/prestodb/presto/wiki/Presto-Users) and may be, by the end of this article, YOU :)

 # Presto Architecture
-To understand how does presto works, lets looks at the presto architecture.
-The following figure from the presto documentation highlights key [componenets](https://github.com/prestodb/presto/blob/master/presto-docs/src/main/sphinx/overview/concepts.rst) of presto.
+To understand how presto works, lets look at the presto architecture.
+The following figure from the presto documentation highlights key [components](https://github.com/prestodb/presto/blob/master/presto-docs/src/main/sphinx/overview/concepts.rst) of presto.

 ![presto-arch.png]({{site.baseurl}}/images/presto-arch.png)

+## Clients
+Clients are where you submit queries to Presto.
+Clients can use JDBC/ODBC/REST protocol to talk to coordinator.

 ## Coordinator
 Presto coordinator is responsible for managing workernode membership, parsing the queries, generating execution plan and managing execution of the query.
 During the execution of the queries, it also manages the delivery of the data between tasks.